|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These little pasties are the same shape as a traditional Cornish Pasty which is a classic British recipe but are much smaller, bite-sized to be precise.
-This makes them handy for putting into a lunch box, for parties, picnics, or on Bonfire Night or, simply a delicious spicy treat.
+These little pasties are the same shape as a traditional Cornish pasty which is a classic British recipe but are much smaller, bite-sized to be precise.
+This makes them handy for putting into a lunch box, for parties, picnics, or on Bonfire Night or, simply as a delicious spicy treat.